linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 27.01.2025 (announcement Web4)
+- 🔧 Building the future, one byte at a time!
+Our platform infrastructure is leveling up 🚀.
+What features do you want to see in #Web4?
+Drop your ideas below 👇—we’re shaping this together! 💬✨ #Innovation #TechFuture

 ### 26.01.2025 (announcement Web4)
 - 🚀 Imagine a digital universe where the future unfolds in real-time… We’re crafting it now!
 Our Web4 SNaaS is evolving fast, and a sneak-peek MVP is almost ready for bold pioneers. 🌐✨ Want to be among the first to test-drive?
 Drop a 🛸 or tag your tech-savvy squad below! #Web4 #SNaaS #BetaBound #FutureIsNow